Help ▪ Hope ▪ Healing

-October was the landmark month when Dawson began inviting listeners to call in to the new off-air, “let’s talk” TheHopeLine®.
+October was the landmark month when Dawson began inviting listeners to call in to the new off-air, “let’s talk” TheHopeLine.

 The Future of TheHopeLine®

-Rescuing kids in crisis is personal, intense, and messy, but there are millions who need to hear that they are loved, they can make better choices, and their lives can change.
+Rescuing young adults in crisis is personal, intense, and messy, but there are millions who need to hear that they are loved, they can make better choices, and their lives can change.
 We have learned how to do it effectively … and we continue to grow in expertise.
-Every day, 24/7, we are meeting young people at the point of their need, one-on-one, even those in far flung countries around the world.
+Every day, 24/7, we are meeting young people at the point of their need, even those in far flung countries around the world.

 A chatter from Australia wrote, “Last night I spoke on live chat with one of the people here and after we finished I started feeling better, I see hope.
 I got up and shaved, and put on a fresh shirt and today even went to get something to eat.
 I feel much better and I know its not much but I would like to donate something as I know you have helped me when I was in the dark hole.
 I know I’m not cured but I see hope, and I’m sure it was because of that chat and prayer I received!
 And who knows, maybe I am worth saving after all.”